 - 1. If this policy isn't configured here, the value from the .ini file is used. - 2.
-If this policy is configured neither here nor in the .ini file, no processing of Index.dat takes place.
+If this policy is not configured either here or in the .ini file, no processing of Index.dat takes place.

 Disable automatic configuration